 All successful CRM projects have a point person within your organization who assists in training and support issues as well as in coordinating information from the client-side.
 The role is so crucial to our mutual success that having a designated CRM administrator is a requirement with all projects we take on.
 This list below outlines the roles and responsibilities of this individual.

-What does the term ‘CRM Administrator’ mean?
 This is the expression we use to define the primary point of contact for all training and support issues.
 In our projects, we take a train-the-trainer approach which means that we focus on developing your administrator, transferring our knowledge over to this person.
 This can involve setting up users, building reports, or more.
 While each of our projects has a defined administrator, the skill sets and abilities of that individual vary greatly.
 How far they take the role depends on the individual.

-What if we do not currently have a person in place to hold this role?
 Our recommendation is that you do not proceed with your CRM initiative until you have such a person in place.